 At first, I thought that online meetings would be weird.
 But they were actually pretty seamless.

-Our cohort had one student who was sitting in the physical classroom, and the rest of us tuned in via livestream.
+One student sat in the physical classroom, while the rest of us tuned in via livestream.
 We could see and hear all the enrolled students and the instructor the whole time.

-We became really close as a cohort.
+We became really close as a virtual class.
 Catching up with them on a daily basis was still an option, and being remote wasn’t weird or awkward at all.
 During class, we were able to do breakout sessions which allowed us to still communicate with each other.